-Babies born in Pennsylvania are all tested for 9 conditions, including Maple Syrup Urine Disease (MSUD) and Phenylketonuria (PKU.)
+Babies born in Pennsylvania are all tested for 10 conditions, including spinal muscular atrophy (SMA), maple syrup urine disease (MSUD) and phenylketonuria (PKU).
 These are known as mandatory tests.
-MSUD is more common in Mennonite babies; PKU is found in both Amish and Mennonite.
+SMA and MSUD are more common in Mennonite babies; PKU is found in both Amish and Mennonite.